fsantanna/pingus/ceu/README.md

 Therefore, we also rely on the seamless integration between Céu and C/C++ to take advantage of the existing code base and libraries.

-We selected `TODO` game behaviors and describe their implementations in C++ and Céu.
+We selected 10 game behaviors and describe their implementations in C++ and Céu.
-As an afterthought, we categorized these examples in more abstract control-flow patterns that likely apply to other games:
+We also categorized these examples in 5 abstract control-flow patterns that likely apply to other games:

 <a name="finite-state-machines"/>